The Decline of Pay TV in America.

 MoffettNathanson said that all 9 millionsubscribers who left Pay TV in the past two years do not identify as sports viewers.

-“We estimate that the drop in linear TV subscribers has come exclusively from people who do not view sports, and the increase in sports viewership has come primarily from people who either have cut the cord or never had a pay-TV subscription in the first place,” MoffettmNathanson added.
+“We estimate that the drop in linear TV subscribers has come exclusively from people who do not view sports, and smart tv developers the increase in sports viewership has come primarily from people who either have cut the cord or never had a pay-TV subscription in the first place,” MoffettmNathanson added.

 Furthermore, sports leagues & media owners are expected to start taking their content over-the-top & this could push Pay TV’s subscriber floor even lower.